ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 ### CSAT (circuit satisfiability)
 3 types of gates - and, or, not.
 Circuit $k$ is a DAG.
 The source is nodes with no incoming edges.
-Every
+Every other node has a gate.
+Output: